DavidSchirduan/DavidSchirduan.github.io/_games/bridgetown.md

 ## One-Shot Generator

 Playtesting has shown that 3 Bridgetown locations are enough to fill an entire gaming session with adventure.
-Simply click the location buttons below to reveal their info, and you're ready to run a one-shot gaming session!
+Simply click the location buttons below, and you're ready to run a one-shot gaming session!
+This is just a taste of what's contained within the full Bridgetown book.

 <button style="background-color:#D4CCCC;color:black;" class="btn btn-primary" onClick="generateSpan()">Generate a New One-Shot</button>